andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/core.md

 }
 ```

-Call a function on Reserve button click:
+Call the function when the *Reserve* button is clicked:

 ```html
 <button @click="reserve()">